Download Compressed Image

-This bivariate map displays Twitter-based sentiments towards COVID-19 pandemic as
+This bivariate map displays Twitter-based sentiments towards COVID-19 pandemic as well as their

-English Tweets in contiguous U.S. from March 14 to June 11, collected using 74
+contiguous U.S. from March 14 to June 11, collected using 74 keywords relevant to COVID-19 pandemics.

-keywords relevant to COVID-19 pandemics.
-The sentiments of tweet content are
+The sentiments of tweet content are generated using VADER package.
+At county

-tweet user is calculated in a positive-negative scale, while the representativeness
+level, the average sentiment of individual tweet user is calculated in a positive-negative scale, while

-American Community Survey 2014-2018).
+total population (from American Community Survey 2014-2018).
 Inspired by the Value-by-Alpha map (Roth et

-al., 2010), we use the alpha / brightness value to illustrate the representativeness
+al., 2010), we use the alpha / brightness value to illustrate the

-level, based on which the red color displays the positive sentiment, and the blue
+representativeness level, based on which the red color displays the positive sentiment, and the blue

 displays negative.